Unsupervised Learning of Neurosymbolic Encoders: Neurosymbolic Encoders

 In this domain, $\bfx$ is a trajectory of length $T$: $\bfx = \{ x_1, \dots, x_T \}$.
 We then factorize the log-density in \eqref{eq:prog_tvae_obj} as a product of conditional probabilities:

-When the neural encoder $\Qneural$ and decoder $p_{\theta}$ are instantiated with recurrent neural networks (RNN), this model is more commonly known as a trajectory-VAE (TVAE) \cite{co2018self, zhan2020learning, sun2020task}.
+When $\Qneural$ and $p_{\theta}$ are instantiated with recurrent neural networks (RNN), the model is more commonly known as a trajectory-VAE (TVAE) \citep{co2018self}.

-As symbolic encoder $\Qsymb$ maps sequences to vectors, we adopt a DSL (Figure \ref{fig:dsl}) previously used for sequence classification \cite{shah2020learning}.
+As the symbolic encoder $\Qsymb$ maps sequences to vectors, we adopt a DSL (Figure \ref{fig:dsl}) previously used for sequence classification \citep{shah2020learning}.
 Our DSL is purely functional and contains both basic algebraic operations and parameterized library functions.
 Domain experts can easily augment the DSL with their own functions, such as selection functions that select subsets of features that they deem potentially important.
-We ensure that all programs in our DSL are differentiable, utilizing a smooth approximation of the nondifferentiable $\ifc$-$\thenc$-$\elsec$ construct~\cite{shah2020learning}.
-Figures \ref{fig:example_mouse} \& \ref{fig:example_mouse_2} depict example programs in our DSL (full details in the appendix).
+We ensure that all programs in our DSL are differentiable by utilizing a smooth approximation of the $\ifc$-$\thenc$-$\elsec$ construct~\citep{shah2020learning}.
+Figures \ref{fig:example_mouse} \& \ref{fig:example_mouse_2} depict example programs (full details in the appendix).